 Is the CGT calculation changing?

 The basis for calculating gains on residential property is largely unchanged, with the starting point being sale proceeds less original purchase costs, and other capital expenses deductible as well.
-If a loss is created at this point, there is no need to complete a residential property return.
+If a loss is created at this point, there is no need to complete a residential property return (unless you are non-UK resident).

 Is a return required if I sell my main home?